delphidabbler/vilib/Docs/UserGuide.md

 This just leaves the problem of how to access version information stored in executable and resource files.
 We'll come on to that [later](#accessing-binary-version-information), after we've reviewed the methods exposed by the object interfaces.

-## Using the Objects
+## Using the Object

-As you know each object exposes either a read-only _IVerInfoBinaryReader_ / _IVerInfoBinaryReader2_ interface or a _IVerInfoBinary_ / _IVerInfoBinary2_ read/write interface.
+As already mentioned, the object exposes either a read-only _IVerInfoBinaryReader_ / _IVerInfoBinaryReader2_ interface or a _IVerInfoBinary_ / _IVerInfoBinary2_ read/write interface.
 We will discuss them separately below.

 ### Return Values & Calling Conventions

-With the sole exception of _LastErrorMsg_, every method of either interface returns an _HRESULT_ value.
+With the sole exception of _LastErrorMsg_, every method returns an _HRESULT_ value.
 Any data returned from the methods is always passed out via an **out** parameter.

 All methods use the **stdcall** calling convention.